 - Heat the olive oil in a medium skillet.
 Add the beef and stir to break.
 Sprinkle with a little salt, add the spices cook for 8-10 minutes or until fully cooked through.
 Remove from heat.

 - Divide the dough into 8 even sections.
-(I use a paring knife to cut it in half, then in half again and again, etc to make a pinwheel shape with 8 even triangles.)
+(I use a paring knife to cut it in half, then in half again and again, to make a pinwheel shape with 8 even triangles.)

-- Place 2 heaping tablespoons each cooked meat and cheese into the center and fold in the dough to enclose the fillings.
+- Place 2 heaping tablespoons each of cooked meat and cheese into the center and fold in the dough to enclose the fillings.
 The seams should press and hold together with slightly pressure and a little gentle pressing.

 - Preheat the oven to 400 degrees F. Bake the buns for 20-22 minutes or until firm to the touch.
 Let cool slightly and serve warm.